Interested in becoming a UX writer? Or just curious about what they do? Here’s everything you need to know.

-Explore the field and when you feel ready, consider formal UX training.
+Explore the field and when you feel ready, consider some formal/structured training.

 You may want a general UX design course to learn the basics, or perhaps a UX writing course.
 These courses let you work with a mentor who will guide your development and help you get the experience needed to land your first job.
 There aren’t any shortcuts!

-As a junior, don’t expect that kind of salary immediately.
+As a junior (and as our survey suggests), don’t expect that kind of salary immediately.
 In the long term, however, getting into this field now will be worth your while; I expect the salary of experienced UX writers will easily reach six figures before long.